Note: This blog post also ran in the Society of Professional Journalism’s “Journalism and the World” blog. Click here to see the original post

 * You work at home, on your own schedule.

 * You get to travel to China to meet your writers and bosses, and it’s a tax-deductible business expense.
-Hey, your pubs might even spring for the tickets.
+Hey, your boss might even let you fly private on Jettly.

 * You’ll be part of covering the biggest story on the planet.
 Without leaving your home.